Sam Raimi's unrealized projects: A Prophet remake

-On 22 January 2016, Deadline reported that Raimi is in talks to direct Sony's remake of A Prophet, with Neal H. Moritz & Tobe Jaffe producing, and Dennis Lehane writing the script.
+On January 22, 2016, Deadline Hollywood reported that Raimi was in talks to direct Sony's remake of A Prophet, with Neal H. Moritz and Tobe Jaffe producing, and Dennis Lehane writing the script.
 The remake eventually became Rapman's American Son and moved to Paramount Players.

 World War 3

-On February 26, 2016, it was confirmed that Raimi is attached to direct the upcoming film World War 3 for Warner Bros.
-The film will be based on a possible future inspired by the book The Next 100 Years by George Friedman.
+On February 26, 2016, it was confirmed that Raimi was attached to direct the film World War 3 for Warner Bros.
+The film would have been based on a possible future inspired by the book The Next 100 Years by George Friedman.
 There have been no further announcements since.

-Bermuda Triangle film
+Bermuda

 On February 16, 2017, it was reported that Raimi will be directing a thriller about the Bermuda Triangle for Skydance Media, with the script being written by Doug Miro and Carlo Bernard.
 On March 4, 2020, it was reported that Skydance replaced Raimi with Scott Derrickson for the movie.
+On September 19, 2023, it was announced that Marc Webb would now direct the film, with new writers expected to be hired for the project upon the conclusion of the 2023 Writers Guild of America strike.